avijitliberty/cloud-native/content/cheatsheets/aws/eventbridge.md

       ```
 * **Schedule**

-  * Event Bridge rule can run periodically on a schedule (cron and rate)
+  * Event Bridge rule can run periodically on a schedule (cron and rate).
+  * With EventBridge ```Scheduler```, you can schedule one-time or recurrently tens of millions of tasks across many AWS services without provisioning or managing underlying infrastructure.
+  * While you can use rules to schedule tasks, Amazon EventBridge ```Scheduler``` is better suited for scheduling events **at scale**.
+If you need to schedule tasks that exceed the EventBridge rules **quotas** on the number of rules or invocation throughput, EventBridge Scheduler might fit your needs.

 {{% callout note %}}
 * There is a limit of **300** rules per event bus.